How Does a Car Accident Lawsuit Work?

 - Appeals.
 If either side is dissatisfied with the verdict, they can try to appeal it to a higher court.
 If the appeal is granted (and there must be a good reason for this to occur), then the trial court proceedings are reviewed by a higher court.

-It is not uncommon for an attorney to reach settlement with the insurance company before a car accident lawsuit is filed.
+It is not uncommon for an auto accident attorney to reach settlement with the insurance company before a car accident lawsuit is filed.
 In many cases, attorneys can acquire substantially greater amounts than the insurance company will offer the injured driver directly.
 Therefore, it is important to seek representation from an experienced accident attorney at the very begging of the claim process.

 We Can Help